 This is where some historical name dropping is called for.
 Raffael?
 Titian?
 Bruegel?
 Rubens?
 Holbein?
 Van Dyck?
 Dürer?
 The Kunsthistorisches Museum’s picture galleries has them all.

-The paintings occupy two wings of the first floor*.
+The paintings occupy two wings of the first floor of the museum.
 One wing focuses on Italian, Spanish and French paintings, the other on Dutch, Flemish and German delights.

-As with the Kunstkammer, the collection owes much to the curiosity, interest and wealth of earlier Habsburg collectors, notably Rudolf II in the late 16th / early 17th century and Archduke Leopold Wilhelm in the mid-17th century.
+As with the Kunstkammer, the collection owes much to the curiosity, interest, and wealth of earlier Habsburg collectors, notably Rudolf II in the late-16th / early-17th century and Archduke Leopold Wilhelm in the mid-17th century.

 The Archduke in particular had a nose for timely purchases, exploiting the English civil war, for example, to acquire a few masterpieces.